dpeppy/fpga-projects/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the CERN-OHL-P v2 License.
 See `LICENSE.txt` for more information.

 ## Contact